-In smaller devices, some V{CCO} pins used in larger devices do not connect within the package.
-These unconnected pins may be left unconnected externally, or may be connected to the V{CCO} voltage to permit migration to a larger device if necessary.
+In smaller devices, some $V{\rm CCO}$ pins used in larger devices do not connect within the package.
+These unconnected pins can be left unconnected externally, or can be connected to the $V{\rm CCO}$ voltage to permit migration to a larger device if necessary.

 In TQ144 and PQ/HQ240 packages, all V{CCO} pins are bonded together internally, and consequently the same V{CCO} voltage must be connected to all of them.
-In the CS144 package, bank pairs that share a side are interconnected internally, permitting four choices for VCCO.
-In both cases, the V{REF} pins remain internally connected as eight banks, and may be used as described previously.
+In the CS144 package, bank pairs that share a side are interconnected internally, permitting four choices for V{CCO}.
+In both cases, the V{REF} pins remain internally connected as eight banks, and can be used as described previously.